BioInCode7/Metabarcoding-16S-QIIME2-Workflow/README.md

 - Supply their own FASTQ files
 - Adapt metadata and experimental design to their system

+For reproducibility and computational accessibility, example analyses in this repository are performed on uniformly subsampled FASTQ files.
+This does not replace full-depth analyses of the original sequencing data.

 ---

 ## 🧱 Repository structure